-Since 2004, OBMEP has successfully delivered on all of its contractual obligations and beyond, expanding into areas such as action effectiveness inference and methods for standardizing spatial scale currency.
-Data collection includes pertinent data useful for in-season decisions regarding harvest, hatchery management, and implementation of habitat restoration actions.
+Monitoring staff continued to find creative solutions to obstacles, worked safely throughout the year and successfully delivered on all contractual obligations and beyond.
+Data that the program collected were used for in-season decisions regarding harvest, hatchery management, and implementation of habitat restoration actions.
 The overall outcome of monitoring strategies is to guide natural resource managers' decisions to minimize threats to salmon and steelhead, choose restoration actions that will provide benefits to salmonid habitat, and evaluate progress toward measurable salmon and steelhead enhancement objectives across multiple jurisdictions.
-As monitoring efforts continue to progress, the Okanogan Basin Monitoring and Evaluation Program will continue to deliver practical status and trend monitoring data and make those data readily available to agencies for use in more comprehensive, broad-scale analyses.
+As monitoring efforts continue to progress, the Okanogan Basin Monitoring and Evaluation Program will continue to deliver practical status and trend monitoring data for use in more comprehensive broad-scale analyses.